EdgeTX/edgetx-user-manual/bw-radios/radio-settings/hardware.md

 **Debug Keys** - This screen will show you the digital data for your keys, switches, trims, and the rotary encoder (roller).

-**Debug Customisable Switches** (select radios) - This screen will show you the physical and logical state of the customisable switches, as well as the led state or color (if the handset supports RGB customisable switches).&#x20;
+**Debug Customizable Switches** (select radios) - This screen will show you the physical and logical state of the customizable switches, as well as the led state or color (if the handset supports RGB customizable switches).

 Pressing the **\[PAGE>]** button will take you to the **Version** screen.